 The rights laid down by law always override those which are stated in a written or oral agreement.
 An agreement which suggests that you or your landlord have less rights than those given by common law or statute is a sham tenancy agreement.

 What an agreement states and what the tenancy actually is may be different.
-For example, your landlord may claim that an assured tenancy is in fact an assured shorthold tenancy (short assured tenancy in Scotland), or that the agreement is not a tenancy agreement but a ‘licence to occupy’.
+For example, your landlord may claim that the agreement is not a tenancy agreement but a ‘licence to occupy’.

 Changing the tenancy agreement

 A tenancy agreement can normally only be changed if both you and your landlord agree.
 If you both agree, the change should be recorded in writing, either by drawing up a new written document setting out the terms of the tenancy or by amending the existing written tenancy agreement.

 Your landlord might charge a fee for changing your tenancy agreement.
 They can only charge you if you asked for the change.
 If your landlord charges you for a change you didn’t ask for, you can ask for the money back or report them to Trading Standards.

 If they don’t give the money back, you might be able to take further action - talk to an adviser.

 A verbal agreement can also be changed.
 The change will usually be verbal too.
 In the case of a dispute, evidence of the change can be provided if:

 - they have written proof of the change - for example, an email or text message

 - there were witnesses to the new agreement

 - both parties have acted on the change - for example, by paying and accepting a new rent